-fileName A string expression containing the file name to check.
+Specify the name of the file to be checked as a string.
 The drive and path can also be included.
 If only file name is specified, the file in the current directory is displayed.
 See ChDisk for the details.

 Returns the date and time of the last update in the following format: